Baldwin AS-16

 The BLH AS-16 was a diesel-electric locomotive rated at 1625 hp, that rode on two-axle trucks, having a B-B wheel arrangement.
 It was the successor to Baldwin's DRS-4-4-1500 model, and remained in production until Baldwin-Lima-Hamilton quit the locomotive manufacturing business in 1956.

 Nine railroads bought 127 locomotives, with five railroads having bought the previous model.
-None have survived into preservation.
+Former Missouri Pacific 4328 was sold to Bethlehem Steel for Iron Mines Co. of Venezuela and was later acquired by Ferrominera Orinoco.
+Today the locomotive survives on display at the entrance of CVG Ferrominera Orinoco in Guyana City, Venezuela.
+It is the sole surviving Baldwin AS-16.

 Original buyers

 Usage

 The AS-16 was designed as an all-around useful locomotive, capable of freight or passenger service.

 The engine had optional benefits such as a steam generator or dynamic brakes.